LavaMoat/ipfs-registry/README.md

 GET /api/package?id=<package-id>
 ```

-To download a package construct a URL containing the package identifier; the identifier may be an explicit IPFS reference such as:
+To download a package construct a URL containing the package identifier; the identifier may be an IPFS reference such as:

 ```
 /ipfs/bafybeigdyrzt5sfp7udm7hu76uh7y26nf3efuylqabf3oclgtqy55fbzdi